keboola/keboola-as-code/README.md

 Priority of values:
 1. Command line flags
 2. Environment variables set in OS
-3. Environment variables in `.env` file
+3. Environment variables in `.env` file in the working directory
+4. Environment variables in `.env` file in the project directory

 List of supported variables:
 ```